Common Christmas Tree Bugs and How to Get Rid of Them

 What Bugs Live in a Real Christmas Tree?

-The types of bugs living in your Christmas tree will differ depending on the type of tree and location.
-The major insects include: adelgids, aphids, bark beetles, mites, praying mantises, psocids, scale insects, spiders, moths, sawflies, weevils, bark lice and webworms.
+The types of bugs living in your Christmas tree will differ depending on the type of tree and your location.
+The major insects include: adelgids, aphids, bark beetles, mites, praying mantises, psocids, scale insects, spiders, moths, sawflies, weevils, bark lice, and webworms.

 The best way to avoid Christmas tree critters from ruining your holiday is to take these preventative actions.

-Inspect the tree branches and trunk for any signs of eggs or bugs.
-Norwegian pines are know for having the most bugs.
+- Inspect the tree branches and trunk for any signs of eggs or bugs.
+Norwegian pines are known for having the most bugs.

-Give the tree a good shake before bringing inside.
+- Give the tree a good shake before bringing inside.
+This should knock some of the bugs loose.

-Let the tree sit in your garage for at least 24 hours before decorating.
+- Let the tree sit in your garage for at least 24 hours before decorating.
 This will allow you to see if there are any other bugs venturing out from the tree and to help the tree settle.
-During this time, spray with Safer® Brand’s End All® neem oil to kill Christmas tree bugs in any stages from eggs to adults.
+During this time, pre-treat your tree with Diatomaceous Earth or Neem Oil.

 If you notice a large number of bugs, take the tree back to the Christmas tree shop to trade it in for a new one (most shops will exchange if your tree is particularly buggy).